AriFordsham/GHCWiki/commentary/compiler/unique.md

 `Unique`s provide a fast comparison mechanism for more complex things.
 Every `RdrName`, `Name`, `Var`, `TyCon`, `TyVar`, etc. has a `Unique`.
 When these more complex structures are collected (in `UniqFM`s or other types of collection), their `Unique` typically provides the key by which the collection is indexed.

+---

+## Current design

 A `Unique` consists of the *domain* of the thing it identifies and a unique integer value 'within' that domain.
-Details are discussed below.
+The two are packed into a single `Int#`, with the *domain* being the top 8 bits.

+The domain is never inspected (SLPJ believes).
+The sole reason for its existence is to provide a number of different ranges of `Unique` values that are guaranteed not to conflict.

 ### Lifetime